bakame-php/http-structured-fields/README.md

 unset($value['a']);   // triggers a ForbiddenOperation exception
 ```

-Apart from the PHP interfaces, the `Dictionary` and `Parameters` classes allow accessing its members
+The `Dictionary` and `Parameters` classes also allow accessing its members as pairs:
-as pairs:

 ```php
 $container->hasPair(int ...$offsets): bool;